 Education and awareness campaigns are essential to building communities that reject abuse.
-We provide outreach to faith communities through and civic groups to build a coalition of support for victims.
-Helpmate also provides prevention education to other groups in our community such as substance abuse recovery programs and pregnancy support groups and many more.
+We provide outreach to faith communities and civic groups to build a coalition of support for victims.
+Helpmate also provides prevention education to other groups in our community such as substance use recovery programs, pregnancy support groups, and many more.

 Youth Prevention Education

 Helpmate offers both single- and multi-session programming about healthy dating and dating abuse prevention to youth ages 12-18 in public and private schools, youth groups and summer camps.
 College workshops are available upon request and are tailored to the needs of the group.

 - Dating Violence 101: A one-session curriculum teaching teens to identify abusive behaviors and cultivate healthy relationships